camtheman256/pages/docs/python/05_avoid.md

-# Avoid Doing This
+# Avoid This

 This section includes some pitfalls to avoid when you're writing Python that I've seen crop up in student code in 6.101.

-## Assign the output of functions that don't return anything
+## Don't assign the output of functions that don't return anything

 Pay attention to what functions in Python return! [list.append], [set.remove], [set.add], and [list.sort] are some common functions that you might use in your